-C (passenger cars), M (motorcycles), NMT (non-motorized transport), R (rail-based urban mass transit) and IT (induced transport, i.e., would not have traveled in absence of project) (%)
+Share of passengers transported by the project which in absence of latter would have used transport type i, where i=Z (buses, public transport), T (taxis), C (passenger cars), M (motorcycles), NMT (non-motorized transport) and IT (induced transport, i.e. would not have traveled in absence of project) (%).

-If the project does not include an estimate of credits for modal shift then the survey only includes the categories of public transport, NMT, rail-based urban mass transit and induced traffic.
+If the project does not include an estimate of credits for modal shift then the survey only includes the categories of public transport, NMT and induced traffic.
 Details of the survey are found in the appendix.